Military Social Work: My Journey to the Field and 20-Year Career

 It was the early ’90s when I became an officer, and the system was a little different than it is now.
 I was green, fresh out of my MSW program, and I was sent to oversee a family violence program for an entire base in a very remote part of the US, with several staff under my supervision.

 The combination of that experience and my time as an advocacy officer on that base also served me well when I enrolled in the doctorate program at the University of Tennessee.
-I earned my Ph.D. there in 2001 while I was still serving in the Air Force.
+I earned my Ph.D. there in 2001 while still serving in the Air Force.

 Life in the Armed Forces

-One of the routine challenges in military life is that you can’t put down roots too deeply.
-Don’t unpack all of your bags, because you’re going to move again.
+One of the common challenges in military life is that you can’t put down roots too deeply.
+Don’t unpack all of your bags because you’re going to move again.
 And that’s what I tell our students who are considering military careers.
 If you want to live by grandma and grandpa and aunts and uncles for the rest of your life, don’t go into the military — they’re not going to let you do that.
-But if you have an adventurous spirit and like to go see new places and don’t mind moving every few years, it can be exciting and fun; and it will provide you with unique opportunities and experiences.
+But if you have an adventurous spirit and like to see new places and don’t mind moving every few years, it can be exciting and fun; it will provide you with unique opportunities and experiences.

 The Brotherhood of the Military